 If you made a complaint to your old supplier that hasn't been dealt with, you should raise it again with your new supplier.
 This includes complaints about billing and your account balance.

 But your new supplier isn't obliged to take any unresolved complaints further.
 If your complaint had been escalated to the Ombudsman, they will get in touch with you to discuss what happens next.

-What energy suppliers have ceased trading in the last 12 months?
+What energy suppliers have ceased trading in 2022?

-26 energy suppliers have ceased trading or gone bust in 2021.
+26 energy suppliers have ceased trading or gone bust since January 2021.

 |Supplier||When did it go bust?||What happened next?||Number of customers|